kanata-eth/zama-verification/README.md

 # zama-verification
-repository for Zama developer program verification
+Repository created for Zama Developer Program verification.

+This repository is used to practice basic GitHub commits and demonstrate activity.